AshCubed/unity-webgl-sns/README.md

 ## Usage

-`ZSaveNShare.cs` is the main script that exposes all the required calls and callbacks you need to use the package.
+`ZSaveNShare.cs` is the main script that exposes all the required APIs and callbacks you need to use the package.
 The typical flow of operation is as follows:
 1. Call the `ZSaveNShare.Initialize()` at the start of the scene.
 Normally you would call this from MonoBehaviours' `Awake` or `Start` method which will set up the library for use.
 2. Next you would want to subscribe for events from the native plugin.
 The `ZSaveNShare.RegisterSNSCallbacks(...)` allows you to register your callback methods for three main action prompts - `OnSaved`, `OnShared`, and `OnClosed`.
 3. Call `ZSaveNShare.DeregisterSNSCallbacks(...)` to unsubscribe for the plugin events at the end.